Oscar-nominated ‘MASH’ actor Sally Kellerman dies at 84 - NewsBreak

 She took an acting class at Los Angeles City College and appeared in a stage production of “Look Back in Anger” with classmate Jack Nicholson and several other future stars.

-She worked mostly in television early in her career, with a lead role in 1962’s “Cheyenne” and guest appearances on “The Twilight Zone, “The Outer Limits,” “The Alfred Hitchcock Hour” and “Bonanza.”
+She worked mostly in television early in her career, with a lead role in 1962’s “Cheyenne” and guest appearances on “The Twilight Zone, “The Outer Limits,” “The Alfred Hitchcock Hour” and “Bonanza.”‘Something was off’: Local woman says someone used Apple AirTag to track her

 Her appearance in the original “Star Trek” pilot as Dr. Elizabeth Dehner won her cult status among fans.